bartvantilburgwagemakers/bartvantilburgwagemakers.github.io/_posts/2018-07-04-Moq-and-unittests.md

 ## AutoMock && AutoFact

 When testing methodes with a lot of dependency's injected, it can be a lot of repeating work to mock them all.
-To auto mock these you can use automock.
+To auto mock these you can use autofac + moq to auto resolve and mock some dependencies.

 ```csharp
  using (var mock = AutoMock.GetLoose())